Deltares/hydromt/docs/dev/plugin-quickstart.rst

 This snippet will tell HydroMT core three things:

-1. there will be a new HydroMT plugin / model class ``WflowModel`` in this repository called "wflow" that HydroMT core can use for example via command line.
+1. there will be a new model class ``WflowModel`` in this package called "hydromt_wflow" that HydroMT core can use for example via command line.
-2. it is located in the file hydromt_wflow//wflow.py (or in python import term hydromt_wflow.wflow)
+2. it is located in the file hydromt_wflow//wflow.py
-3. it implements the new plugin class ``WflowModel`` in the ``hydromt.models`` API
+3. it implements the new plugin class ``WflowModel`` that is compatible with the ``hydromt.models`` API

-Now, how do you define the new plugin ``Model`` class.
-To make sure that your model is compatible with HydroMT core, you can use either the
+Now, how do you define the new plugin ``Model`` class?
+To make sure that your model is compatible with HydroMT core, you can use one of the following classes as a base for your model:
-``Model`` class of HydroMT core as a base or one of its sub-model classes: ``GridModel`` for regular gridded or distributed models, ``MeshModel`` for unstructured grid(s) models, ``LumpedModel`` for lumped or semi-distributed models or ``NetworkModel`` for network models.
+* ``Model`` is the most generic class of HydroMT core which is used as a base for all other model classed.
+* ``GridModel`` for regular gridded or distributed models,
+* ``MeshModel`` for unstructured grid(s) models,
+* ``LumpedModel`` for lumped or semi-distributed models
+* ``NetworkModel`` for network models.
 This allows you to use the HydroMT model class methods as well as create any functionality on top of that.
-To define your new model class, e.g. *WflowModel*, you should in the python script that is referenced by the entry-point define at least:
+To define your new model class, e.g. *WflowModel*, you should make sure that in the python script that is referenced by the entry-point define at least:

 .. code-block:: python